waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   `HEADBUTT_TREE`: Impassable, can be headbutted.
     *   `BUOY`: Confirmed impassable after attempting to move onto the tile at (27, 16).
     *   `ROOF`/`TV`: Impassable.
+    *   `COUNTER`/`PC`: Assumed impassable.
+Need to verify by attempting to walk into them.
 *   **One-Way Traversal (Verified):**
     *   `LEDGE_HOP_DOWN`: Can only be moved down from.
     *   `LEDGE_HOP_LEFT`: Can only be moved left from.